oroinc/documentation/user_guide/system_entities_leads.rst

 - the date leads were created on

-- the number of leads created on the date, and
+- the number of the leads created on the date, and

-- total amount of leads created
+- total amount of the leads created

 .. image:: ./img/leads/leads_report_by_date.png